Summer’s over and that means it’s time to get back to work. And even though your design team is back, how do you know that they’re really back?

 By giving your design team ownership, you are telling them that you trust them and their expertise to get the job done.
 Knowing this will boost your designers’ self-esteem thereby enhancing their overall productivity.

 And speaking of taking a step back, project management software is a great way to encourage effective work management without hovering over your designers’ shoulders.
+Have a design operations mindset and strategy.
 Employ a project management software among your design team to keep important deadlines in check and to enhance collaboration.

 Project management software is a great solution to effectively manage your team and enhance productivity while encouraging ownership and collaboration.